conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

         }
     ],
 ```

+### Background Image

+If you want a background image (instead of using Acrylic, the Windows transparency feature) then put an image (`background.jpg`) in `%LOCALAPPDATA%\Packages\Microsoft.WindowsTerminal_8wekyb3d8bbwe\RoamingState` and update the relevant profile with this:

+    "backgroundImage" : "ms-appdata:///roaming/background.jpg",
+    "backgroundImageOpacity" : 0.8,
+    "backgroundImageStrechMode" : "fill",

+I recommend darkening the image in an editor because the opacity will only lighten it.

 ## Mount point (for Docker)

 WSL mounts your disk to `/mnt/c/`, but it would be nice if it was simply at `/c/` (and you'll need this if you want to run Docker inside WSL).
 Follow the instructions in the "Ensure Volume Mounts Work" section of this guide to [Using Docker in WSL](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly).